 All deer hunters are required to submit a report of their harvests.
 A youth deer hunting weekend has been established in each of the four hunting zones.
 In addition, in order to reduce the risk of chronic wasting disease (CWD) spreading into Florida, the Florida Fish and Wildlife Conservation Commission (FWC) issued an executive order establishing special regulations for importing deer carcasses.
 Also new this year is the requirement that dogs used to pursue game be equipped with GPS or telemetry collars.

-The Turkey can be a bird which is used in many delicacies.
-It is a united states bird that is closely associated with Thanksgiving dinners.
-However, it's likewise absorbed on additional events.
-Turkey is normally preferred because it is full of protein and lower in fat, as in contrast to other dark meat.
-Some common breeds of Turkey are: Narragansett, Bronze, White Holland, and Bourbon Red.
+The Turkey is just a bird which is used in many delicacies.
+It is a us bird that's closely correlated with Thanksgiving dinners.
+But, it's likewise consumed on additional instances.
+Turkey is usually preferred because it is full of protein and low in body fat, in comparison to additional dark meat.
+Some frequent strains of Turkey are: Narragansett, Bronze, White Holland, and Bourbon Red.

-Turkeys call for most of these care and care throughout the very first couple of years.
-After that period they get significantly less difficult to care for.
-Turkeys are friendly and curious in nature.
-There are various factors to improve turkeys.
+Turkeys require the majority of their care and care during the very first couple of years.
+After that time they become significantly less difficult to care for.
+Turkeys are intrigued and friendly about nature.
+You'll find lots of causes to raise turkeys.

-Turkeys are all big, arctic birds, native to North America.
-It is distinguished with its white plumage and a bare wattled neck and head.
-It's brown feathers using buff-colored attributes over the tail and on the tips of wings.
+Turkeys are big, domesticated birds, indigenous to North America.
+It is distinguished with its white plumage along with a bare wattled neck and head.
+It's brown feathers with buff-colored functions on the tail and also on the tips of wings.